aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.settings/viewoptions/is/_index.md

 ---
+title: Aspose::Words::Settings::ViewOptions::Is method
-title: Is
+linktitle: Is
 second_title: Aspose.Words for C++ API Reference
-description:
+description: 'How to use Is method of Aspose::Words::Settings::ViewOptions class in C++.'
 type: docs
-weight: 105
+weight: 9000
 url: /cpp/aspose.words.settings/viewoptions/is/
 ---
 ## ViewOptions::Is method